Contributing to Nuclei SDK project is always welcome.

 peripheral_or_device_headers.h means the SoC peripheral driver header files, such as uart, gpio, i2c, spi driver headers, usually get from the SoC firmware library, it should be placed in Include folder.

-The Stubs folder contains the stub code files for newlib c library porting code, mainly
+The Stubs folder contains the stub code files for newlib c library and nuclei c runtime library porting code, take

 The nuclei_sdk_soc.h file is very important, it is a Nuclei SoC Header file used by common application which can run accoss different SoC, it should include the SoC device header file